About the Biola University Logo

 The Biola logo is a key element of the university's identification program.
 It should be placed prominently on all external correspondence and publications.

-A digital version of the logo is available from Integrated Marketing Communications.
+A digital version of the logo is available from University Communications and Marketing (UCM).
 All external letters should be printed on official Biola letterhead.
 Letterhead and envelopes are available for order through Central Stores.
 Business cards are available for order through Purchasing.
-Any questions regarding the university logo should be directed to Integrated Marketing Communications.
+Any questions regarding the university logo should be directed to UCM.

 Using the Biola University Logo

-It is the policy of Biola University’s Integrated Marketing Communications department that the university logo must be included on all official Biola-approved materials that are distributed to a constituency of the university, whether designed by Integrated Marketing Communications, university departments, or outside agencies that have received Biola approval (see University Communication Standards).
+It is the policy of Biola University’s UCM department that the university logo must be included on all official Biola-approved materials that are distributed to a constituency of the university, whether designed by UCM, university departments, or outside agencies that have received Biola approval (see University Communication Standards).

-While there is not a strict policy about the usage of the university logo, Integrated Marketing Communications has developed a de facto standard that reinforces the university’s branding efforts.
-These standards are protected trademarks, and requests for exception can only be made at the sole discretion of Integrated Marketing Communications.
+While there is not a strict policy about the usage of the university logo, UCM has developed a de facto standard that reinforces the university’s branding efforts.
+These standards are protected trademarks, and requests for exception can only be made at the sole discretion of UCM.